ory/hydra/docs/docs/faq.md

 ## Hydra won't remember my login

 Hydra only keeps track of the session if you set the `remember_me` parameter in the `accept login request`.
-Otherwise the login challenge will always instruct you to show the login UI.
+Otherwise, the login challenge will always instruct you to show the login UI.

 ## Where can I get documentation on running multiple instances of Hydra?